-- A11.2.9 Exceptionally, Programme Assessment Boards may examine any student viva voce as a means of helping to determine difficult or borderline cases.
-Such additional assessment shall be used only to improve a student's result. - A11.2.10 In the case of valid extenuating circumstances at original or at reassessment the Programme Assessment Board can exercise its discretion to take account of the student's overall academic profile of results and the ability of the student to succeed when deciding if the student should progress to the next stage of study. - A11.2.11 Penalties imposed as a result of any matter subject to the processes and procedures detailed in University's Student Conduct Regulations will only be overridden by Programme Assessment Boards on the basis of valid extenuating circumstances in exceptional cases. - A11.2.12 Programme Assessment Boards may recommend the award of a Certificate of Credit to a student who has achieved a recognised volume of credit through successfully completing an approved module or modules but who has not satisfied the requirements for any of the awards of the University listed in Regulation A4.1a), b), c) or e)ii) to vii) inclusive. - A11.2.13 Programme Assessment Boards may recommend the conferment of an Aegrotat award of any of the awards of the University listed in Regulation A4.1a), b), c) and e).
-In so doing account will be taken of Regulation A4.8. - A11.2.14 Programme Assessment Boards may recommend the conferment of any of the awards of the University listed in Regulation A4.1a), b), c) and e) posthumously.
-In so doing account will be taken of Regulation A4.9. - A11.2.15 The authority of the Academic Board to review a decision of a Programme Assessment Board may be devolved to a review group appointed by the Academic Board to act on its behalf.
-The Academic Board retains the right to annul any decision of a Programme Assessment Board if in its opinion due and proper account has not been taken of the relevant factors set out in Regulation A10 and Regulation A11.
+- A11.9 Exceptionally, Programme Assessment Boards may examine any student viva voce as a means of helping to determine difficult or borderline cases.
+Such additional assessment shall be used only to improve a student's result. - A11.10 In the case of valid extenuating circumstances at original or at reassessment the Programme Assessment Board can exercise its discretion to take account of the student's overall academic profile of results and the ability of the student to succeed when deciding if the student should progress to the next stage of study. - A11.11 Penalties imposed as a result of any matter subject to the processes and procedures detailed in University's Student Conduct Regulations will only be overridden by Programme Assessment Boards on the basis of valid extenuating circumstances in exceptional cases. - A11.12 Programme Assessment Boards may recommend the award of a Certificate of Credit to a student who has achieved a recognised volume of credit through successfully completing an approved module or modules but who has not satisfied the requirements for any of the awards of the University listed in Regulation A4.1a), b), c) or f). - A11.13 Programme Assessment Boards may recommend the conferment of an Aegrotat award of any of the awards of the University listed in Regulation A4.1a), b), c) and f).
+In so doing account will be taken of Regulation A4.8. - A11.14 Programme Assessment Boards may recommend the conferment of any of the awards of the University listed in Regulation A4.1a), b), c) and f) posthumously.
+In so doing account will be taken of Regulation A4.9. - A11.15 The authority of the Academic Board to review a decision of a Programme Assessment Board may be devolved to a review group appointed by the Academic Board to act on its behalf.
+The Academic Board retains the right to annul or amend any outcome flowing from a Programme Assessment Board if, in its opinion, due and proper account has not been taken of the relevant factors set out in Regulation A10 and Regulation A11; or if any other material matters come to light which affect an award from the University.

-A11.3 Extenuating circumstances
+A12 Extenuating circumstances